onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - A warning should pop up asking if you are having problems with the camera
 5. Click on "Try the basic camera mode instead"
     - You should be able to take a picture with your native camera

+### 33c.
+Live document capture facingMode: {exact: "environment"} constraint
+(mobile browsers, and browsers on Microsoft Surface or other hybrid device)

+1. Open link with additional GET parameter `?useLiveDocumentCapture=true`
+2. Go through the flow to document capture
+    - browser should ask to enable the camera
+3. Accept the camera to be used on browser
+    - photo capture frame should display preview from camera
+    - camera should be rear/environment facing

+### 33d.
+Live document capture attempt on non hybrid desktop
+(desktop browsers, not on Surface or other hybrid device)

+1. Open link with additional GET parameter `?useLiveDocumentCapture=true`
+2. Go through the flow to document capture
+    - browser should disregard the request for live document capture
+    - browser should direct to the normal desktop flow options of cross device or document upload

 ## Non-functional